latex3/latex3/CONTRIBUTING.md

 ## Feature requests

-Feature requests are welcome: log them in the same way as bugs and pick the 'Enhancement' label.
+Feature requests are welcome: log them in the same way as bugs, explaining the motivation for the change.

 ## Code contributions